jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Quality Analysis of the Conversion According to the Compression Rate from the PNG Image to the JPEG Image", Proc.
 Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 109-111 (3 pages)

-- **J. Si**, S. Lee and S. Kim, "Volume Calculation of Mold by Analyzing STP Files: Preliminary Study", Proc.
+- **J. Si**, S. Lee, and S. Kim, "Volume Calculation of Mold by Analyzing STP Files: Preliminary Study", Proc.
 Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 112-113 (2 pages)

-- J. Jeong, G. Kim, S. Lee, M. Jeong, **J. Si** and S. Kim, "Design of Virtual Electronic Circuit Simulator in Metaverse Environment", Proc.
+- J. Jeong, G. Kim, S. Lee, M. Jeong, **J. Si**, and S. Kim, "Design of Virtual Electronic Circuit Simulator in Metaverse Environment", Proc.
 Of the 2021 KIIT Fall Conference, 16(2), 2021.11, 547-549 (3 pages)

-- **J. Si**, M. Kim and S. Kim, "Converting Close-Looped Electronic Circuit Image with Single IO Symbol into Netlist", Journal of Korean Institute of Information Technology(JKIIT), 19(8), 2021.8, 1-10 (10 pages)
+- **J. Si**, M. Kim, and S. Kim, "Converting Close-Looped Electronic Circuit Image with Single IO Symbol into Netlist", Journal of Korean Institute of Information Technology(JKIIT), 19(8), 2021.8, 1-10 (10 pages)

 - **J. Si** and S. Kim, "Golf Swing Trajectories Comparison Based on Principal Component Analysis : A Preliminary Study", Proc.
 Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 19-21 (3 pages)

-- H. Son, M. Kim, **J. Si**, C. Lee and S. Kim, "Pan-tilt Angle Mapping Method using Monocular Camera and Point-to-Point LiDAR Sensor", Proc.
+- H. Son, M. Kim, **J. Si**, C. Lee, and S. Kim, "Pan-tilt Angle Mapping Method using Monocular Camera and Point-to-Point LiDAR Sensor", Proc.
 Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 22-23 (2 pages)

-- **J. Si**, C. Lee, S. Kim, "Development of a Train Reservation Application Voice Guide System Using RGB Camera", Proc.
+- **J. Si**, C. Lee, and S. Kim, "Development of a Train Reservation Application Voice Guide System Using RGB Camera", Proc.
 Of the 2021 KIIT Summer Conference, 16(1), 2021.06, 29-31 (3 pages)

 - **J. Si** and S. Kim, "Traffic Accident Detection in First-Person Videos Based on Depth and Background Motion Estimation", Journal of Korean Institute of Information Technology(JKIIT), 19(3), 2021.3, 25-34 (10 pages)

-- **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), 18(12), 2020.12, 19-28 (10 pages)
+- **J. Si**, H. Son, D. Kim, M. Kim, J. Jeong, G. Kim, Y. Kim, and S. Kim, "Fall Detection Using Skeletal Coordinate Vector and LSTM Model", Journal of Korean Institute of Information Technology(JKIIT), 18(12), 2020.12, 19-28 (10 pages)

-- **J. Si**, J. Jeong, G. Kim and S. Kim, "Style Interconversion of Korean Portrait and ID Photo Using CycleGAN", Proc.
+- **J. Si**, J. Jeong, G. Kim, and S. Kim, "Style Interconversion of Korean Portrait and ID Photo Using CycleGAN", Proc.
 Of the 2020 KIIT Conference, 15(1), 2020.10, 147-149(3 pages)

-- D. Kim, H. Son, **J. Si** and S. Kim, "Traffic Accident Detection Based on Ego Motion and Object Tracking", Journal of Advanced Information Technology and Convergence(JAITC), 10(1), 2020.7, 15-23 (9 pages)
+- D. Kim, H. Son, **J. Si**, and S. Kim, "Traffic Accident Detection Based on Ego Motion and Object Tracking", Journal of Advanced Information Technology and Convergence(JAITC), 10(1), 2020.7, 15-23 (9 pages)

-- H. Son, **J. Si**, D. Kim, Y. Lee and S. Kim, "Traffic Accident Detection Using Bird’s-Eye View and Vehicle Motion Vector", Proc.
+- H. Son, **J. Si**, D. Kim, Y. Lee, and S. Kim, "Traffic Accident Detection Using Bird’s-Eye View and Vehicle Motion Vector", Proc.
 Of Korea Society of Computer and Information Conferenece, 28(2), 2020.7, 71-72(2 pages)

-- **J. Si**, M. Kim and S. Kim, "Wire Removal and Recognition on Circuit Elements on Electronic Schematics", Proc.
+- **J. Si**, M. Kim, and S. Kim, "Wire Removal and Recognition on Circuit Elements on Electronic Schematics", Proc.
 Of 2020 The 2nd International Workshop on Future Technology (FUTECH 2020), 37, 2020.1, 68-70 (3 pages)

 </br>